 Keeping close track of financial metrics is a crucial aspect of running a successful startup.
-Financial metrics offer entrepreneurs valuable insights into the health and performance of their startups, enabling them to make well-informed operational decisions.
+Leveraging tools like fractional CFO services can further enhance this process, offering entrepreneurs valuable insights into the health and performance of their startups and enabling them to make well-informed operational decisions.

 Startups are known for their groundbreaking ideas and disruptive business models, yet also have an alarming failure rate.
 One of the primary factors of failure is ineffective financial management.
 As a way to prevent this, startups should track financial metrics regularly to maintain financial stability.